Adminixtrator/Data_Science/Numpy_Matrix-Calculator_v2.0/README.md

 ## UPDATE
 ---------------------------------
     Version 3.0 to be out soon. v3.0 will have the capabilities of plotting graphs and handling tables.

-### $ Aang Studios production &copy 2019.
+*Aang Studios production &copy 2019.

-### $ ADMINIXTRATOR @Aang Studios.
+_ADMINIXTRATOR @Aang Studios.